Blaaze: Life and career

 BlaaZé teamed up with Music Director Paul Jacob, and together they released the world's first Sanskrit hip hop album, Rap Bhakthi Mala.

-In 2020, he rapped for the Telugu single, OMG Daddy from the Ala Vaikunthapurramuloo soundtrack album of the Tollywood film Ala Vaikunthapurramuloo.
+In 2012, Blaaze collaborated with actor Dhanush, who sang the song while Blaaze rapped, with the music composed by Anirudh Ravichander and the music video directed by Vetrimaaran, as part of the ad campaign for the album Tata Nano.